treeman/jonashietala/static/uses.markdown

    The journal feature is low-key the best thing about the [WHOOP][].
    It asks you to log a set of behaviors and then correlates them with your recovery.

-   For example it has given me a +6% recovery for using a sleep mask and a -10% for drinking alcohol.
+   For example it has given me a large positive recovery for using a sleep mask and a large negative for drinking alcohol.
-   Not a big surprise perhaps, but it has also given me a small negative score for sauna and a positive score for viewing my phone in bed before I go to sleep.
+   Not a big surprise perhaps, but it has also given me a negative score for sauna and a positive score for viewing my phone in bed before I go to sleep.

    Of course, you shouldn't blindly trust this, but I like how it can help you make changes to your routine.
-   If you know that drinking alcohol or eating late will reduce your recovery the upcoming day, you may not be that willing to go through with it without thinking it through.
+   If you know that drinking alcohol or eating late will reduce your recovery the upcoming day, you may not be that willing to go through with it.

 1. It helps me not to overreach and other days push me to train harder.

+   Especially important if I've been sick or down.

 3. I can always wear it, so it's more accurate than any alternative for me.